 What does multi-channel marketing look like in action?

-If a consumer goes online to look a pest control options but doesn’t end up reaching out on the website, that doesn’t mean they won’t.
+If a consumer goes online to look a contractor options but doesn’t end up reaching out on the website, that doesn’t mean they won’t.
 Multi-channel marketing takes it one step further.
-Later that evening, the same shopper may browse a social networking site like Facebook and see an ad for the same pest control site they were on earlier.
+Later that evening, the same shopper may browse a social networking site like Facebook and see an ad for the same contractor site they were on earlier.

 This example demonstrates how multi-channel marketing can keep a shopper’s experience consistent regardless of the channel they decide to use.
 Businesses that use multi-channel marketing have a presence on multiple channels.
 In this case, it was a website and social media.